Prof. Dr. Marcello Ienca

 Deputy Director of the Institute

-Prof. Ienca is actively involved in science and technology policy in international organizations and professional associations.
-In particular, he is the Head of Neuroethics at the International Brain Initiative and a member of the Neurotechnology Network of the Organisation for Economic Co-operation and Development (OECD).
+Previously, Ienca was a member of the Steering Group of the Organisation for Economic Co-operation and Development (OECD) that drafted the 2019 Recommendation on Responsible Innovation in Neurotechnology, marking the first international standard in neurotechnology policy.
 He has also been appointed as an expert to the Council of Europe's Ad Hoc Committee on Artificial Intelligence, the Bioethics Committee, and the United Nations Human Rights Council (UNHRC).
 Prof. Ienca has written reports for the OECD, the Council of Europe, and the European Parliament Committee on the Future of Science and Technology.
-He is a board member of the Italian Society for Neuroethics (SINe), former board member and current member of the Nominating Committee of the International Society for Neuroethics (INS).
-Ienca is a member of the editorial board of several scientific journals such as.
-Neuroethics, Bioethica Forum and Frontiers in Neuroergonomics.
+He is a board member of the International Neuroethics Society (INS) and the Italian Society for Neuroethics (SINe).

-Ienca has received several awards for social responsibility in science and technology, including the Vontobel Award for Ageing Research (Switzerland), the Pato de Carvalho Award (Portugal), the Sonia Lupien Award (Canada), the Paul Schotsmans Award from the European Association of Centres of Medical Ethics (EACME), and the Plaque of Honor for Data Protection from the Italian Data Protection Authority.
-He is the author of a monograph, several edited volumes, 60 scientific articles in peer-reviewed journals, several book chapters, and is a regular contributor to Scientific American.
-His research has been published in scientific journals such as.
-Neuron, Nature Biotechnology, Nature Machine Intelligenceand Nature Medicine as well as in media such as Nature, The New Yorker, The Guardian, The Times, Die Welt, The Independent, Financial Times and others published.
+Prof. Ienca has received several awards for social responsibility in science and technology, including the Vontobel Award for Ageing Research (Switzerland), the Pato de Carvalho Award (Portugal), the Sonia Lupien Award (Canada), the Paul Schotsmans Award from the European Association of Centres of Medical Ethics (EACME), and the Plaque of Honor for Data Protection from the Italian Data Protection Authority.

 1. Neuroethics